chrismits/RecLeagues/README.md

 # RecLeagues
-# Explain how to run stuff here.
+# Running Angular App
+cd into poc-app
+run `ng serve --open`
+the angular app will run on localhost:4200